BDC Hamburger Icon

 Shipping

-• Shipping label printing: This can save you a lot of time and streamline the shipping process by producing labels along with orders or invoices.
+• Shipping label printing: This function can save you a lot of time and streamline the shipping process by producing labels along with orders or invoices.

 • Shipping cost estimation: Some systems can be set up to understand differences in weight and distance to provide accurate shipping cost estimates.
 This ensures that you include such costs in your billings and pricing.